Student orientation leaders poised to ease newcomers’ transition to campus life

 A series of virtual activity days will run Aug.
 21 to Aug.
 27. The Aug.
 21 schedule features virtual welcomes by President Mark C. Anarumo, Provost Sandra Affenito, Deans Edward Kohn (College of Liberal Arts), Michael McGinnis (College of Science and Mathematics), Col. Matthew Smith (College of National Service), Aron Temkin (College of Professional Schools) and Martha Mathis (Dean of Students), along with Bechard and Ruggles.

 On-campus activities, including a movie night, a bonfire with s’mores, a Paine Mountain hike and a tie-dye activity, are scheduled from Aug.
 28 through Aug.
 30, preceding the Aug.
 31 start of classes.

-Chey Khoury, a criminal justice major entering her senior year, said she joined the student orientation crew to instill a sense of normalcy and a dash of warmth amid the pandemic’s disruption.
+Chey Khoury, a criminal justice major entering her senior year, said she joined the student orientation crew to instill normalcy and offer warmth amid the pandemic’s disruption.

 “Since this is my last year, I really wanted to leave behind my own legacy and live up to the school’s motto,” Khoury said in an email.

 Katie McCoy, a nursing major entering her sophomore year, said she wanted to ease the new students’ starting-college anxiety and return the favor the 2019-20 orientation squad gave her.